N129BZ/chartmaker/README.md

-# ChartMaker - Download FAA digital raster charts and translate into mbtiles database
+# ChartMaker - Download FAA digital raster charts and translate into mbtiles databases

 ### Instructions:
 1.) this application requires several supporting applications to be installed on your system - see ***Debian*** example below.
 2.) clone this repository - ***git clone https://github.com/N129BZ/ChartMaker.git***
 3.) from a terminal prompt in the ChartMaker directory, enter ***npm install***
-4.) edit **settings.json** wuth a text editor and change the **ChartType** value to one of the types in the ChartTypes list
+4.) edit **settings.json** with a text editor and change the **ChartType** value to one of the types in the ChartTypes list
 5.) run the app via command **node index.js**
 6.) go do something else... depending on the desired charts, the process can take several hours to complete.

 ### Settings.json
-Since the FAA publishes charts 20 days *before* the official chart date, this application will "automatically" select
+Since the FAA publishes charts 20 days *before* the official chart date, this application will automatically select
-the appropriate chart date from the list of official FAA chart dates in the settings file.
+the appropriate chart date from the list of official FAA chart dates in the chartdates.json file.
 Alternatively, you can pass
 a valid chart date argument when launching the application, in the format ***-d MM-dd-YYYY***.

 *  For example, the zoom range value can either be in the format **n-n**, or you can use a single zoom level **n**
-*  You can also change the **TiledImageQuality** setting for an even smaller mbtiles file.
+*  You can also change the **TiledImageQuality** setting to reduce mbtiles file size.
 *  To save disk space, you can set **CleanMergeFolder** to true.
    *  The merge folder can end up being as fat as 13 gigabytes for the entire chart set
    *  Quantized images are preserved in their own folder, these will be less than 1/3 the size of the merge folder